Tucked into the southern terminus of the Green Mountains of Vermont, Wilmington is a tiny village of just over 2,000 people.

 Today, Lake Whitingham is more than eight miles long and features more than 28 miles of wild, undeveloped shoreline.

-We find this lake pretty hard to resist, and spend countless days along its shores in every season.
+We find this lake pretty hard to resist, and we spend countless days along its shores every season.

-The Best Water Access and Beaches in Wilmington, Vermont
+The Best Water Access and Beaches in Wilmington VT

 I still chuckle to think of Vermont as a place with honest-to-goodness beaches, but many of the ones on the shores of Lake Whitingham even have sand!

-There are lots of places to swim in Lake Whitingham — the shore is undeveloped and there are plenty of pull-offs and trails that will take you to the water.
+There are many places to swim in Lake Whitingham.
+The shore is undeveloped, and there are plenty of pull-offs and trails to the water.

-We regularly visit 3 designated spots for swimming.
+We regularly visit three designated spots for swimming.
 I’ll call them beaches, but that’s not exactly what they are.
-Fall foliage is beyond amazing here, so if you’re visiting in October, be sure to visit these spots for a picnic!
+Fall foliage is beyond amazing here as well, so if you’re visiting in October, be sure to visit these spots for a picnic!

 Disclaimer: The names listed below seem to be what the locals call these spots, but I’m not sure they’re official names.
 Each spot has picnic tables, grills, and porta-potties, though, and on a busy summer day, you’ll share the lake with lots of locals and visitors.

-- Fairview Avenue Boat Launch – From Route 9, turn south at the traffic light onto Castle Hill Road.
-Turn right onto Fairview Avenue and follow to the end.
-This spot is sandy in spots and rocky in spots, but the swimming is delightful.
-There’s a boat launch here too.
+• Fairview Avenue Boat Launch: From Route 9, turn south at the traffic light onto Castle Hill Road.
+Turn right onto Fairview Avenue and follow it to the end.
+This spot is sandy and rocky in spots, but the swimming is delightful.
+There’s also a boat launch here.

-- Boyd Hill Road Picnic Area – Just east of the center of Wilmington, turn south onto Route 100.
+• Boyd Hill Road Picnic Area: Just east of the center of Wilmington, turn south onto Route 100.
 Turn right on Boyd Hill Road and follow to the end.
 There’s a sailboat mooring area here and it’s really fun to watch the boats come in and out on a windy day.
 The shore is rocky, and the swimming is deep.
 There’s also a trail from here that heads out to a nude beach.
-If you do take the trail, be prepard for the possibility that you’ll see a bit of skin in the summer.
+If you do take the trail, be prepared for the possibility that you’ll see a bit of skin in the summer.

 Check out the View and Attractions at Hogback Mountain